Must try food and drinks in Istria

 Istrian strudel is a variation of the classic Central European dessert, typically filled with apples, raisins, and cinnamon.
 The flaky pastry and sweet, spiced filling make it a perfect way to end a meal.
 In Istria, you might also find variations filled with cherries, cheese, or even local herbs, depending on the season.

-Labinski Krafi
+Labinski krafi

 Labinski krafi are a unique Istrian dessert originating from the town of Labin.
 These sweet ravioli are filled with a mixture of raisins, nuts, and spices, then boiled and served with a drizzle of honey or a dusting of powdered sugar.